 From the creators of Formula E comes Extreme E, a radical new racing series, which that brings electric SUVs to various extreme environments around the world, all of which have been affected by climate and / or environmental issues.
 One of the first vehicles to compete will be Odyssey 21, a real-life electric Halo Warthog of sorts, with a powertrain that generates peak 400kw (550hp) that is capable of propelling the 1,650kg, 2.3-metre wide vehicle from 0-62mph in just 4.5 seconds up to gradients of 130 percent.
-Read more for another video, additional pictures and information.

 This electric vehicle was built from standard parts manufactured by Spark Racing Technology and a battery made by Williams Advanced Engineering.
 On the outside you’ll find a niobium-reinforced steel alloy tubular frame, as well as crash structure and roll cage, with wheels wrapped in Continental Tires.